Indigenous languages cluster

 A group of academics has convened a working group to explore ways to support and promote the Teaching of Australian Indigenous Languages at University (TAILU).
 This group was recognised at the LCNAU Annual General Meeting in Adelaide in November 2017.
 The group aims to facilitate access to Indigenous language courses for students from all over Australia, including those at universities that currently don’t offer such courses.
 This will involve networking with other unis and supporting cross-institutional enrolment.
 An eventual goal is to create a degree in Indigenous languages, possibly drawing from various courses from different universities.
 There is also a need to support and advocate for better training for teachers of Indigenous languages.

 The first outcome of this group has been to develop a Summer School to enable more students to enrol in existing courses through intensives.
-The inaugural event was held in Sydney in January 2018.
-The next summer school will be held in January 2019 – see http://www.cdu.edu.au/sikpp/aili for more information on the upcoming program.
-This is part of a proposal to develop an Australian Indigenous Languages Institute.
+This is part of a proposal to develop an Australian Indigenous Languages Institute – see www.aili.cdu.edu.au for more information.

 If you would like to be included in future discussions in this area, contact the facilitators.